KenHky/text-tools/README.md

 # text-tools README

-This is a tool library for solving strange text problems
+This is a vscode tool library for solving strange text problems

 ## Features